rybakit/msgpack.php/README.md

 In addition, the format can be extended with your own types.
 For example, to make the built-in PHP `DateTime` objects first-class citizens in your code, you can create a corresponding extension, as shown in the [example](examples/MessagePack/DateTimeExtension.php).
-Please note, that custom extensions have to be registered with a unique extension ID (an integer from `0` to `127`).
+Please note that custom extensions must be registered with a unique extension ID (an integer from `0` to `127`).

 > *More extension examples can be found in the [examples/MessagePack](examples/MessagePack) directory.*